bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/theme-best-practices.md

 ### Optimization example

 In this example, the performance score is currently 47.
-The LCP score is 6.2s, the TBT score is 410 ms, and the CLS score is 1.137, which are all less than optimal scores.
+The LCP score is 6.2 s, the TBT score is 410 ms, and the CLS score is 1.137, which are all less than optimal scores.

 ![Performance Metrics](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/performance-example-1.png "Performance Metrics")